Hurvitz Brain Sciences Summer Student Research Program

 You can find the list of scientists and their contact information on the Hurvitz Brain Sciences Research Program web pages.

 There, you can find out the research interests of most of the scientists within the program.
 Some groupings are shown below to help guide you, with links to profiles where available.

-- Imaging neurosciences: Aviv, Fox, Goertz, Graham, MacIntosh, Stefanovic, Stuss, Symons, Yeung
+- Physical Sciences: Aviv, Feinstein, Goertz, Graham, Lipsman, Lozano, Machnowska, MacIntosh, Mah, Stefanovic, Symons, Yang, Yeung

-We anticipate that we may have up to 10 summer studentships this year on a matching funds basis, whereby the Brain Sciences Research Program provides $3,000 in funding, and the supervisor pays the rest for a minimum of 12 weeks.
+Summer studentships are offered on a matching basis (at least 1:1), whereby the Hurvitz Brain Sciences Research Program provides an amount of funding and the supervisor pays the rest for a minimum of 12 weeks.
 Scientists apply for these awards with a specific student and project in mind.

-April 3, 2013 is the deadline for the brain sciences research summer studentship.
-Overseeing the selection process will be a review committee comprised of members from the program.
+The deadline to apply for the summer studentship is March 31, 2017.
+Overseeing the selection process will be a review committee comprised of members from the Hurvitz Brain Sciences program.
 Awards will be announced in late April.

 For questions regarding the program, please contact: